Jason Delay Preview, Player Props: Pirates vs. Cardinals

-Friday, Jason Delay and the Pittsburgh Pirates face the St. Louis Cardinals and Dakota Hudson, with the first pitch at 8:15 PM ET.
+After batting .273 with three doubles, three walks and six RBI in his past 10 games, Jason Delay and the Pittsburgh Pirates face the St. Louis Cardinals (who will hand the ball to Zack Thompson) at 2:15 PM ET on Sunday.

-In his most recent action (on August 27 against the Cubs) he went 0-for-3.
+He had a hitless performance in his previous game (0-for-3) against the Cardinals.

 Jason Delay Game Info & Props vs. the Cardinals